 If you’re losing your hearing, it can be frustrating: But, hearing aids can help you hear what you’ve been missing.
 Not everyone who has hearing loss needs hearing aids.
-But if your hearing loss is keeping you from communicating with others, hearing aids will most likely help you.
+But if your hearing loss is keeping you from communicating with others or hearing warning sounds, such as a car horn, hearing aids will most likely help you.

 What hearing aids do

 After getting used to your new hearing aids, you may find that:

 You hear and understand speech better in many cases.

 You’re able to join in when talking with a group of people.